 Meet Esther, a Former Mexico Bariatric Center Patient

 My Sleeve Gastrectomy in Tijuana was performed by my amazing surgeon, Dr. Louisana Valenzuela on September 1, 2016.
-I started 2016 with lingering pregnancy weight at nearly 270 lbs.
+I started 2016 with a lingering pregnancy weight of nearly 270 lbs.
 On June 24, 2016, I decided to somehow have VSG surgery and was 257.7 lbs.

 At the time of my surgery I weighed in at 239.9 lbs, and today I weighed in at 214.4 – a loss of 43.3 lbs since June 24th and 25.5 lbs since surgery!
 I had minimal discomfort post-op and am so thankful to the staff at Mi Doctor Hospital for taking such good care of me!

 I am 40 years old and 5’5″ tall.
 My “Monitor Your Weight” app says my goal weight is 141.5 lbs with a BMI of 23.5.
 I cannot wrap my head around those numbers.
 What I have committed myself to is a lifestyle of activity and nutrition.
 My goal is to build muscle and be the parent my rumbustious boys deserve!

 Esther Prepared for Gastric Sleeve Surgery!
 [July 22nd, 2016]

 What led me to have bariatric surgery was PAIN.
 I have degenerative discs in my spinal column and was having flare-ups more and more frequently.
 Every flare-up had me needing narcotic pain medicine and made me unable to manage my family for between 10-12 hours at a time due to the pain.
 My boys are 4 and 2 years of age, and I felt as though I would never be able to keep up with them.
 That was just unacceptable and I had to do something for my sanity and my boys.